dragdomi/Booker/README.md

 # Booker - Book Tracker

 An app that helps you keep track of your books and reading habits.
-Developed using UIKit.
-Realm and Firebase are used for persistent data.
+Using Realm for persistent data.

 Currently app is in early phase of development.